The

 That web was divided in LAN - Local Area Networks.

-Those computers were able to communicate with each other even is some of them were out of service.
-From that time the Internet is by now world wide, or WWW - World Wide Web
+were out of service.
+From that time the Internet is by now world wide,

 The protocol that rules all these computers is TCP/IP: